artemchege/Evolution/README.md

-# Project: "Pray and Predator"
+# Project: "Prey and Predator"

 This project is dedicated to the investigation and understanding of cyber evolution phenomena using reinforcement learning techniques.